 If the PCV system isn’t working properly, however, that can cause oil leaks, including leaks at the oil pan, by trapping pressure in the crankcase.
 It’s not uncommon to replace the PCV valve along with any external oil leak repairs, just to be on the safe side.
 The PCV valve is generally an inexpensive part that is intended to be replaced on its own schedule.

 Why Would You Need Your Oil Pan Replaced?

-The number one cause of oil pan replacement is the stripped drain plug threads.
-This happens when inexperienced technicians overtightening the drain plug causing the threads to be removed from the oil pan.
+The number one cause of oil pan replacement is stripped drain plug threads.
+This happens when the drain plug is overtightened, causing the threads to be stripped from the oil pan.
 Without proper threads, the drain plug cannot seal up tight.

 This is most common on aluminum oil pans, though stamped steel oil pans can also be damaged.
 In most cases, the first try at repairing stripped threads would be to try an over-sized drain plug, but this generally isn’t a permanent repair.
 Another way to fix stripped threads is to install a “time-sert” repair, which basically involves enlarging and re-threading the existing drain plug hole, and then threading in a special spacer that is sized for the OE drain plug.
 This can be a permanent repair, especially on aluminum oil pans, but in many cases, the cost can come pretty close to a pan replacement.

 The second most common cause of oil pan replacement is road debris puncturing the oil pan, as the oil pan is usually the lowest point of the engine.
 Aluminum pans can crack or shatter, while steel pans tend to bend.
 A bent oil pan can obstruct the internal oil pickup tube.
 Steel pans can also rust, which can eventually lead to leaks or weak spots, also requiring replacement.

 - How can I tell if my oil pan is leaking?